We have partnered with an array of speakers who are recognised in their field for their extensive knowledge.

 Jennie graduated from Liverpool University in 2002 and joined Newcombe and East as an assistant stud vet, “shuttling” between the UK and Australia to complete an internship at Goulburn Valley Equine Hospital and stud seasons in the Hunter Valley.
 In 2005, she started a Residency in Equine Internal Medicine at Edinburgh University, becoming a Diplomat of the European College of Equine Internal Medicine in 2009.
 Following the residency, Jennie worked at Godolphin’s Kildangan Stud for three seasons and as a locum Lecturer in Equine Medicine at University College Dublin, before moving to the newly built Newmarket Equine Hospital, where she spent 7 years running the neonatal intensive care service.
 Jennie is currently working as resident veterinarian for Ballylinch Stud in Kilkenny.

-When not busy locum nursing and helping cat owners and veterinary practices, you can find her hanging out with her own kittys, Logan and Taco.
+When she is not busy with her various businesses, you can find Paula hanging out with her own kittys, Logan and Taco Cat.

 Aidan holds the ECVS Diploma in small animal surgery and is an ECVS & RCVS recognised specialist in small animal surgery.
 He has worked in several large multi-disciplinary referral hospitals across the U.K and gained extensive experience in soft tissue, orthopaedic and neurosurgery.
 Aidan was previously Assistant Professor of Veterinary Surgery at University College Dublin and continues to provide postgraduate education through his role as Associate Tutor with the University of Chester and CPD Solutions.
 He holds a Masters degree in Clinical Oncology and is actively involved in clinical research in this area.